-The MST region name (page 506) and revision number are used to designate a unique MST region.
+The MST region name (page 512) and revision number are used to designate a unique MST region.
 A bridge (i.e., spanning-tree compliant device such as this switch) can only belong to one MST region.
 And all bridges in the same region must be configured with the same MST instances.

 '''

-Console(config-mstp) #revision 1
+Console(config-mstp)#revision 1

 Console(config-mstp)#

 '''

-name (506)
+Related Commands name (512)

-spanning-tree This command allows you to avoid transmitting BPDUs on configured edge ports bpdu-filter that are connected to end nodes.
-Use the no form to disable this feature.
+spanning-tree This command filters all BPDUs received on an edge port.
+Use the no form to bpdu-filter disable this feature.